Ecommerce-KPI-Metrics

 4. New Customer Acquisition

 Problem: Does your business have many repeat customers and few new ones?
 Regular customers are excellent for the stability of your business, but they do little to help your business grow.
 To stimulate growth and truly increase your company's bottom line, you need to acquire new customers.
+This often involves strategic planning, including a potential e-commerce re-platforming roadmap.

 Solution: If your in-house advertising program doesn't attract enough new customers to make up for the lapsed ones, you need some brand ambassadors to do the work for you.
 Launch an affiliate program and give bloggers, YouTubers and website owners a share of the revenue for referring customers to your website.